CHollingworth/Lampray/docs/index.md

 # Getting started

-Lampray is a mod manager for gaming on Linux!
+> Lampray is a mod manager for gaming on Linux!
 Learn how to install and launch Lampray, so you can start [modding your games](./modding-games.md).

-## Setting up Lampray
+## Installing Lampray

 ### Step 1: Install dependencies